Cycling in K.Lynn

 Fixed Farcilities

 The Hardwick Road (A149 to Hansa Road) cycle track has stopped the north end of the Oakwood Corner cycle route crossing seven lanes of traffic near two major HGV junctions.
 Unsurprisingly, illegal manoeuvers were common here as cyclists tried to avoid the absurdly dangerous official access to the cycle track.
 Cyclists can now continue along the south side of Hardwick Road and cross safely at a multi-stage Toucan crossing.
 There are a few road-track junction irregularities to iron out, but it's a big improvement.
-Eventually, it will reach Beech Road at the town centre end.
-Please email lorna.page at norfolk.gov.uk, support it and ask for it to connect to the South Gates cycle tracks and York Road.
+The Oakwood Corner cycle route now connects all the way to Boal Quay in the town centre.

 Other farcilities